 - Taste and add more dressing if you desire.
 The dressing keeps well in the fridge, so any extra can be saved for later.
 Any extra croutons can be frozen.

 *What is Swiss chard?In the spectrum of greens, Swiss chard is somewhere in between spinach and kale.
 Kale, the toughest leaf out there, is far more sturdy than Swiss chard while spinach is quite a bit more delicate.
 Swiss chard is toothsome but still delicate enough to make a salad like this easy to eat, with no advance prep.
 The stems can be tough but aren’t eaten raw very often.
 Still hungry to learn more?
 Lucky for you, we’re absolute fonts of knowledge.
-Check out this article, by our very own David Leite—it’s got everything you need to know.
+Check out this article about Swiss chard, by our very own David Leite—it’s got everything you need to know.

 Recipe Testers’ Reviews